DS-USAFA/PSSE-Solutions-Manual/docs/23-Analysis-of-Variance-Solutions.md

 ## 0.03496503
 ```

 This $p$-value is much larger than that found with the ANOVA using the $F$ distribution.
 The $p$-value for the "traditional" ANOVA makes the assumptions of independent observations, normally distributed data within each group, and constant variance across groups.
 However, we know from part c) that the latter two assumptions are not met, and thus ANOVA using the $F$ distribution is not valid.
 Still, our permutation test leads us to the same conclusion; we reject the null hypothesis and conclude that not all groups are equal.
-That is, the total personal income for at least one marital status is different.
+That is, the average total personal income for at least one marital status is different.

 e.
 How do we determine which groups are different?